Zira3l137/gothic-organizer-rs/docs/overview.md

 - `ModInfo`: Contains information about a mod, including its name, path, and a list of its files.
 - `FileInfo`: Represents a single file, containing its source and target paths, and whether it is enabled or not.

-### Displaying Directory Entries and Mods

-The application displays directory entries and mods in the `editor_view`.
-The logic for this is handled in `core::logic::ui_logic.rs` and `gui::editor_view.rs`.

-When a user selects a profile and an instance, the `load_files` function in `ui_logic.rs` is called.
-This function populates the `current_directory_entries` field in the application's state with the files and directories of the currently selected instance.

-The `editor_view` then iterates over `current_directory_entries` and creates a UI element for each entry.
-Directories are displayed with a folder icon and are clickable, allowing the user to navigate the file system.
-Files are displayed with a file icon.

-Mods are displayed in a separate list in the `editor_view`.
-The `mod_management.rs` module handles the logic for adding, removing, and loading mods.
-When a mod is added, its files are extracted to a dedicated storage directory, and a `ModInfo` struct is created to track the mod's information.

-The `FileInfo` for each file contains a `parent_name` field, which indicates which mod the file belongs to.
-This information is displayed in a tooltip when the user hovers over a file in the `editor_view`.
-This allows users to easily see which files are part of the base game and which are from mods.
+The application uses a custom `Lookup<K, V>` data structure, which is a wrapper around `hashbrown::HashMap` using the `ahash` algorithm for performance.

 ### File Overwrites

 When a mod is loaded, its files may overwrite existing files from the base game or other mods.
 The application handles this by storing the overwritten files in the `overwrites` field of the `Instance` struct.
+This field is a `Lookup<String, Lookup<PathBuf, FileInfo>>`, which maps a mod's name to a lookup of the files it has overwritten.
 This allows the application to restore the original files when a mod is disabled or removed.

-The `apply_mod_files` function in `mod_management.rs` is responsible for handling file overwrites.
-When a mod is loaded, it iterates over the mod's files and checks if a file with the same path already exists in the instance's file cache.
-If it does, the existing `FileInfo` is moved to the `overwrites` map, and the new `FileInfo` from the mod is inserted into the cache.

-When a mod is disabled or removed, the `unapply_mod_files` function is called.
-This function iterates over the mod's files and removes them from the instance's file cache.
-It then checks the `overwrites` map for any files that were overwritten by the mod and restores them to the cache.
+The `apply_mod_files` and `unapply_mod_files` functions in `ModService` are responsible for managing this process.